 What is a PCA pump?

 A PCA pump is a small, battery-operated machine that gives pain medicine (analgesia) to your child.
-The pump controls a syringe that has pain medicine ordered by your child's doctor.
+The pump controls a syringe that has pain medicine ordered by your child's doctor for pain control.

 How does it work?